Lightweight, interactive QSAR importance plots

 Introduction

 A static scatterplot is a typical way to organize an embedding, but it can be unwieldy to visualize this amount of heterogeneous information in a single static plot.
 Many thousands of structures typically merit visualization at once, and each of them is represented using a chemical structure diagram.
-In practice, this amount of information is successfully conveyed via an interactive scatterplot, which is easily rendered, as we have previously discussed.
+In practice, this amount of information is successfully conveyed via an interactive scatterplot, which is easily rendered, as discussed elsewhere.

 Such a scatterplot provides a way to visualize a data-driven learned chemical space, and interactively see the structures in it.
 This post extends that visualization in two ways: